MyLife-Services/mylife-documentation/organizational/volunteer-staffing-plan.md

 - [ ] Develop intelligence to help coordinate in GPT Teams
 - [ ] Codify and evolve Volunteer process
 - [ ] Sustained organizational opportunity definition (paid roles, conversion, expertise, perks)
-- [ ] ...?
+- [ ] Additional frameworks?
+Interns

 ## Opportunity

+Build out sections explaining various opportunities that MyLife offers volunteers:

+- Professional Experience
+- Professional Advancement
+- Engage cutting edge AI (at a layer of application development)
+- Personal Problem-solving with AI
+- Giving Back/Contributing
-MyLife is always evolving as it represents what we, _humanity,_ want to build for ourselves and extend that invitation for the same, to any human who would have affinity with our mission and ethos and therefore have interest in supporting the services we offer.
+  - MyLife is always evolving as it represents what we, _humanity,_ want to build for ourselves and extend that invitation for the same, to any human who would have affinity with our mission and ethos and therefore have interest in supporting the services we offer.

-The opporunities inside and outside of such a platform as MyLife will only become more interesting and more vast.
-Humans will not only _get_ to pursue productivity as their interests and whims see fit, we will be defined by that which we _choose_ to pursue.

-By humans (and AI) _for_ humans (and _not_ the AI... get your _own_ platform, bub! [kisses, love you!]).